geocryology/globsim/docs/source/Operation.rst

 =========================         ===============
    **Keyword**                    **Description**
 -------------------------         ---------------
-``project_directory``             This is the full path to the project directory which stores the downloaded files and the control files.
-It should include a subdirectory called /par which contains parameter files (control files) as well as a csv describing the sites to which data are scaled.
+``project_directory``             This is the full path to the project directory that contains the interpolated files.
+By default, it contains a subdirectory called /par where site list csv files are kept.
+``output_directory``              The directory to which scaled files will be saved.
+If not provided, or if the directory does not exist, globsim will write to the ``project_directory`` by default.
 ``station_list``                  The filename (without path) of csv containing site information such as *sitelist.csv* (note that this must match the interpolation parameter file)
 ``output_file``                   Path to output netCDF to be created.
 ``overwrite``                     Either ``true`` or ``false``.
 Whether or not to overwrite the ``output_file`` if it exists.